 🔖 Bookmarks

-The generated PDFs include bookmarks (PDF outline) for easy navigation between steps and conditions within the document.
-Each step and condition gets its own bookmark entry, matching the structure shown in the export preview tree.
+The generated PDFs include bookmarks (PDF outline) for easy navigation between steps, sub-steps, and conditions within the document.
+Each entry gets its own bookmark, with sub-steps shown path-qualified (for example Caustic Wash ▸ Recirculate), matching the structure shown in the export preview tree.

 🔗 Related Pages